All breast cancer survivors should see their health care providers on a regular basis.

-During follow-up visits, your health care provider will ask you about any symptoms or concerns you are having.
+During follow-up visits, your health care provider will ask you about any symptoms or concerns you may have.

 Plan for care